djinn-org/djinn/docs/overview.md

 - When you step into an empty meeting room, it would be nice to be able to book it

-- It would be nice to have a status display in every room, indicating the given day's schedule
+- It would be nice to have a status display in every room, indicating the schedule of the given day